BabDev/WebSocketBundle/docs/periodic-manager.md

 Periodic managers are initialized during the `BabDev\WebSocketBundle\Event\BeforeRunServer` event and the manager is responsible for registering its actions to the event loop.

+The bundle will autoconfigure periodic managers with the `babdev_websocket_server.periodic_manager` service tag, which is required to ensure managers are correctly registered.

 ## Required Methods

 ### `getName()`